 4. Don’t Look To “Earn” Bad Behaviors

 This doesn’t mean you can never eat an unhealthy meal again.
 It’s okay to eat something bad from time to time, just allow yourself to actually enjoy it when you do, and don’t kid yourself into thinking that you can “cancel it out” with a single action, as if it never happened.
-After a misstep, just pick right back up where you left off and keep your eyes on the long game.
+After a misstep, just pick right back up where

 If it helps, you can even set designated times for cheat meals so that you don’t feel suffocated or resentful about your goals.
 Even just one cheat meal per week can go a long way toward making you feel like you aren’t depriving yourself of ever experiencing one of your guilty pleasures again.